humdrum-tools/humdrum-documentation/tool/solfa/index.md

 major, **deg** and **degree** will characterize A-flat as a lowered sixth scale degree, whereas the same pitch will be a normal sixth scale degree in the key of C minor.
-In the case of **solfa,** the A-flat will be characterized as `le` \-- whether or not the key is C major or C minor.
+In the case of **solfa,** the A-flat will be characterized as `le` &mdash; whether or not the key is C major or C minor.
 As in the case of **deg** and **degree**, the amount of chromatic alteration is not represented; once a pitch is \"raised,\" raising it further will not change the output representation.
 For example, where